Do you prefer something slower-paced, unposed, and grounded in the real rhythms of your everyday life?

 Some families want to remember the day they dressed up and got the holiday card shot.
 That’s a meaningful milestone.

-Unposed family photos make space for these details.
-The ones that might not seem remarkable in the moment, but later hold everything you miss.
+As a Connecticut family photographer, I work with families who are drawn to unposed photos for exactly this reason.
+Documentary family photography makes space for details that don’t seem remarkable in the moment, but later hold everything you miss.

 How Do You Feel in Front of a Camera?